 [Tweet “Innovation does not just arise from creative ideas.”]

-A point that the participants found most interesting was the fact that innovation does not just arise from creative ideas, but in essence exists at the intersection of three (3) fundamental components.
-With these components in mind we can instinctively initiate innovation.
+One of the key points was the fact that innovation does not just arise from creative ideas, but rather form at the intersection of three (3) fundamental components.

-Expertise and Knowledge: A gentlemen who attended the conference spoke of his hobby of improving the performance of domestic cars, like the Ford Focus and Fusion.
-When the group brainstormed ideas to further expand and improve his hobby, they knew from whence they spoke as everyone had driven a car.
-To obtain valuable ideas, the participants in innovation must possess the expertise and knowledge to understand how their idea might be applied.
+A gentlemen who attended the conference spoke of his hobby of improving the performance of cars.
+When the group brainstormed ideas to further improve his hobby, they didn’t come up with anything relevant.
+Why?
+The first key component to innovation is those involved must possess the expertise and knowledge to understand how their idea might be applied.

-Question: Are you nurturing the right environment for innovative ideas to flourish?
+Question: Are you nurturing the right environment for innovative ideas for your teams to flourish?
 How can you ensure the right expertise, creative thinking and motivation exist in order to initiate innovation amidst your team?

 Add a Comment